Dear SaaStr: How Do I Create Urgency in Sales. When There Really Isn’t Any?

 It’s not easy.
 But the tricks include:

 - Discounting.
-Easy to do wrong, but done right, creates urgency.
+Easy to do wrong, but done just right, creates urgency.
 Done wrong, it just devalues the product and/or leaves you with less revenue than you’d otherwise have.
+Or even slows down the deal, if it looks like desperation or a used car salesperson’s attempt to create urgency.

 - Asking — After Having Provided a Ton of Value.
-If you have helped your prospect plan, upgrade and even pilot an important and valuable change to their business process, they you have added value.
+The prior point. 🙂 If you have helped your prospect plan, upgrade, and even pilot an important and valuable change to their business process, they you have added value.
 Ask for a favor back after (“Can we get it signed this month?
 It would help me a lot.”).
 It often works.

 - Talking to More / Other Stakeholders.
 The person that inbounds is often not the only stakeholder in a buying decision.
 The more you talk to, the higher the chance the deal has to close, usually.